benjamm22/TestGASUE4/README.md

  Move with either WASD or by holding both mouse buttons down

- Currently, source has 1 attribute -> MoveSpeed which is used to override our Character Movement Component
+ Currently, source has 3 attributes -> MoveSpeed which is used to override our Character Movement Component others are WIP

+ Targeting is now WIP